We couldn’t complete the optimization of your SEO data: A technical guide

 Case 1: Web Application Firewalls (WAF) blocking (part of) the endpoint

-We have seen users unable to use the SEO optimization tool because of a WAF blocking (part of) the REST requests that our plugin needs to do.
-You will see the status code of 401 / 403 with a message that you can’t use that endpoint.
-One specific WAF that blocks part of our requests that we know of is Comodo.
-So if you experience these issues and use that WAF, you can check if the issue is resolved when (temporarily) disabling the WAF.
+WAF may block part of the REST requests, that our plugin needs to fulfil.
+You will see the 401 / 403 status code with a message that you can’t use that endpoint.
+One specific WAF that blocks part of our requests is Comodo.
+If you experience issues and use that WAF, try (temporarily) disabling the WAF to resolve the problem.

 Need additional help?

-If you could not find the cause of the error with this article, you can always enlist the help of others.
-Are you are a Premium customer?
+If you can’t find the cause of the error with this article, we’re here to help.
+Are you a Premium customer?
 Then you can contact our support team.
 If you are a free user, you can ask your question on the free support forums.
 Whichever method you use, always provide as many details as possible, including the error details.